 That remarkable young African girl made this psalm soar for me.

-Despite losing almost everything in life that she ever valued, upheld by her faith, with astonishing courage and trust, she found voice and strength to cry out, "My soul thirsts for God, for the living God.
+Despite losing almost everything in life that she had ever valued, upheld by her faith, with astonishing courage and trust, she found voice, courage, strength and trust to cry out,

+"My soul thirsts for God, for the living God.